 Australia and New Zealand are still working on legislation and regulations that will guide the adoption of the Peppol framework.

-OpenPeppol has membership from Europe, including Belgium, Austria, Denmark, Iceland, France, Finland, England, Germany, Greece, Italy, Norway, Poland, Spain, Portugal, and the Netherlands.
-Outside Europe, we have Canada, Mexico, Singapore, New Zealand, Japan, Australia, and the United States.
+OpenPeppol has membership from Europe, including Belgium, Austria, Denmark, Iceland, France, Finland, England, Germany, Norway, and the Netherlands.
+Outside of Europe, we have Singapore, New Zealand, Japan and Australia.

-Storecove supports the use of Peppol in these countries as a Peppol Access Point provider.
-Our Peppol solution comes with flexible pricing plans, high-level safety features, and automated processes that ease the way you connect with other Peppol global users.
+Storecove supports the use of Peppol in these countries as a Peppol Access Point.
+Our Peppol solution comes with a quick and easy integration, high-level safety features and automated processes that ease the way you connect with other Peppol global users.